 Headteacher salary

-You could also go into a leadership position, such as a headteacher.
+You could also go into a leadership position, such as a headteacher or assistant headteacher.

 A headteacher is the most senior person in a school.
 They are ultimately responsible for all teachers and pupils.

-Their role is wide ranging, but includes leading and motivating teachers, and ensuring all pupils get a good education.
+Their role is wide-ranging, but includes leading and motivating teachers, and ensuring all pupils get a good education.
+The salary of a headteacher reflects this responsibility and can vary depending on the size and location of the school.

 Area | Minimum | Maximum |